 Attack resources.
 Most of the attacks that we analyze are purely passive, relying solely on interception of TLS traffic sent through the network by the client and by the server.
 Usually seeing only one direction of TLS traffic is enough, and the attack can be mounted long after the fact using recorded connections.
-Occasionally an active attack is more powerful: for example, the range of μ secs in Section 4.3 becomes narrower if the attacker uses carefully timed connections to pin down the server's clock.
+Occasionally an active attack is more powerful: for example, the range of μ secs in Section 4.3 becomes narrower if the attacker uses carefully timed connections (as in [29]) to more precisely pin down the server's clock.